 This is the key we are offered to Derrida’s reading.
 There is a kind of reading (a traditional one), which, in contrast with Derrida’s practice, cannot reveal that “certain relationship” between what one can command and what one cannot.
 This is the kind of reading that in its commentary, “by respectfully doubling” what has already been written, reproduces the writer’s own “voluntary, intentional relationship that the writer institutes.”
 (Ibid.)

 Some critics have thought that Derrida destroys literature in deconstructing it.
 They might note that at this crux he emphasizes the value of a “[traditional] moment of doubling commentary in a critical reading.”
 (Ibid.)
-Derrida’s reading of Rousseau involves a good deal of that doubling; in order to explain the direction that he would like to establish he needs to exhibit precisely what Rousseau wrote.
+Derrida’s reading of Rousseau involves a good deal of that doubling; in order to explain the direction that he would like to establish, he needs to exhibit precisely what Rousseau wrote.
 Nevertheless, within the Derridean approach one can no longer disguise the impossibility of perfect fidelity to a text.
 For, if the commentator only sets down what is already written he says nothing, but if he uses his own words, or sets another’s text within his own context then he changes that text in the process of dealing with it.
 So the ideal of fidelity comes apart in our hands—it deconstructs itself as he attempts to achieve the aim of a perfect and faithful commentary.

 We might thus also write, in the Derridean vein, of the impossibility of doubling the text.
 When I borrow a swag of text from someone else and place it within what I write, I subvert, convert, or divert it towards the drift of what I am doing.
-The limitation of the traditional reading is that while it can “protect” a reading (from inaccuracy) it can never “open” a reading to what the writing does not wish to reveal.
+The limitation of the traditional reading is that while it can “protect” a reading (from inaccuracy), it can never “open” a reading to what the writing does not wish to reveal.
 It is precisely here that Derrida warns that while we must do better than “doubling” a text (repeating it word for word), we cannot “legitimately transgress the text toward something other than it.”
 (Ibid.)
 Derrida writes “il n’y a pas de hors-texte” in warning of the “transgressive” moment of going beyond “doubling” a text.

 When Derrida says, “il n’y a pas de hors-texte”, of what is he warning the over-adventurous reader?
 What are these illegitimate “transgressions”?
 As part of his critique of Rousseau, Derrida delivers his famous line as a provocative warning not to rely on factors extraneous to his writings.
 Derrida is, one might say, admonishing himself not to “transgress” Rousseau’s text.
 He must not test what he says about the function of “supplements” in sexuality and writing by reference to the material events of Rousseau’s life.
 He cannot analyse Rousseau’s writing about supplementarity by reference to the flesh and blood reality of his “Maman” and of Thérèse.
 Discussion of that sort is a matter for Rousseau’s biographers.
 But there is more to it than is suggested by such a simple interpretation that invites easy agreement from within the traditional division between philosophical or literary analysis, on the one hand, and biography on the other.
 To reveal some of this we shall now set out from a different site that places “hors-texte” within a family of cognate expressions.